nickjaimes/MAYAN-CIVILIZATION-/README.md

-Fascinating idea!
-Let me create a series of algorithms and digital frameworks inspired by Maya civilization characteristics for modern multi-domain applications:
+Series of algorithms and digital frameworks inspired by Maya civilization characteristics for modern multi-domain applications:

 1. Tzolk'in Temporal Optimization Algorithm